Pacific Northwest Region

-This region includes Guam, Hawaii, and the Northern Mariana Islands.
+This region includes Alaska, Guam, Hawaii, and the Northern Mariana Islands.

 The University of Hawaii Press has occasionally published haiku-related books, notably Heiwa, an anthology of peace-related haiku, in 1995, and academic books such as Peipei Qiu’s Basho and the Dao: The Zhuangzi and the Transformation of Haikai, Lucien Stryk’s On Love and Barley: Haiku of Basho, and Stephen Addiss’s Haiga: Takebe Socho and the Haiku-Painting Tradition, among others.